Divorce Law in Nebraska

 - Sole investments and assets of either spouse

 Additionally, Short-term alimony typically ends with a specific event, such as completing a degree program.
-Whereas Permanent support is rare, and the court typically awards it for long-term marriages where one spouse cannot become self-supporting.
+Permanent support is rare, and the court typically awards it for long-term marriages where one spouse cannot become self-supporting.

 Child Custody and Visitation